PBearson/eccx08-with-esp32/README.md

 The "main/main.c" file does not need to be changed in order to test connectivity.
 If the configuration is right, this project will output a success message on boot.

-To test your setup, simply run "make flash monitor".
+To test your setup, simply run "make flash monitor" or "idf.py flash monitor" (ESP-IDF version 4.0+).